I’ll be honest with you. It’ll be difficult to get your written works read, in this world full of noise.

 Because you make your reader remember how bad he felt when he last tasted a sour stew.

-Another person coming to Nigeria wouldn’t want to take another version of sour taste.
+Another person coming to Nigeria wouldn’t want to make another version of a sour taste.

 Press Her Emotional Button